 Every year the Council is required to put its accounts through the audit process.
 This consists of an auditor appointed by the Council checking the accounts and procedures of the Council, and ensuring that appropriate financial safety precautions are identified and followed.
 Once the auditor, and subsequently the Council, have approved the accounts they are sent to the external auditor.
 Currently the auditor for most Parish Councils is PKF Littlejohn.
 They are sent the completed audit forms in June and they then make their own assessment of the Council's financial controls.
 When they have completed this assessment they inform the Council of their decision, and of any problems the Council needs to correct.

-The last full audit is linked at top of the page.
-The current audit process covers the financial year 2020 - 2021.
-The Council has already been thought the internal audit and at the most recent meetings in June approved the annual accounts.
+The audit process for 2020 - 21 has just finished.
+The Council went through an internal audit visit around halfway through the financial year and then a final internal audit after 31st March.
+The internal audit was then presented to Full Council in June where it was approved.
 Also approved were the parts of the audit form relating to how the Council looks after its money (the Annual Governance Statement) and the figures for the year (the Accounting Statements).
 These documents were then sent to PKF Littlejohn and we recently received notice that the Council had passed the audit with no issues being raised.
-More information on this, and on the period of elector's rights can be found on the dedicated Audit page, along with results from previous audits.
+More information on this can be found on the dedicated Audit page, along with results from previous audits.

 Every year the Parish Council agrees its budget for the coming year in January.
 The Council is responsible for running a number of services on the Parish, such as the cemeteries and allotments, as well as looking after the play areas and some of the open spaces, and putting on the Carnival each year.